Financial-Times/dotcom-reliability-kit/packages/app-info/README.md

 For Heroku, this is derived from the first part of `process.env.DYNO`, which is set to by Heroku, e.g. a dyno called `web.1` will have `processType` set to `web`.
 The process types in an application are defined by the application's `Procfile`.

 If neither `process.env.AWS_LAMBDA_FUNCTION_NAME` or `process.env.DYNO` are set, this property will be `null`

+### `appInfo.cloudProvider`

+Get the type of cloud provider which is set to either Heroku or AWS depending on where we think the system is hosted.

+This is derived from some environment variables which we have high confidence are defined by only Heroku or AWS/Lambda

 ## Contributing